 Scotland is full of beautiful nature spots, from lochs and waterfalls, to towering mountains and so much more.
 It’s a cultural hub, rich in heritage, history and plenty of castles to explore too.
 Visiting Scotland is a bucket list trip for many travellers who are keen to cherish our bonnie isle.

 Whilst you’re on your travels, why not consider being an eco-tourist?
 Eco tourism is a way to travel responsibly, whilst conserving Scotland’s beautiful landscapes, untouched nature, and the environment of the local people.
-There are plenty of simple change that you can incorporate into your holiday, as well as enjoying some of the best eco-friendly tourism activities, to support Scotland’s local communities, preserve our landscapes and do your bit to help the environment.
+There are plenty of simple changes that you can incorporate into your holiday, as well as enjoying some of the best eco-friendly tourism activities, to support Scotland’s local communities, preserve our landscapes and do your bit to help the environment.

 There are plenty of simple steps that you can take to help combat over-tourism.
 Discover the actions and considerations you can take to help support and protect Scotland’s landscapes, cultural landmarks and communities, while still getting the most out of your holiday.

 Many first-time visitors make the mistake of trying to cram absolutely everything there is to see and do in Scotland into their entire trip.
 This is not only impossible but has the unintended effect of creating overcrowding in many of our most famous and beloved spots, especially in Edinburgh where many visitors spend just a couple of days.
 Unfortunately, this can not only make for an unpleasant visitor experience, but also undermine the quality of life for residents by placing undue stress on public transport and infrastructure.